tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Simple Harmonic Motion.md

 - **Equilibrium** is at the midpoint of its oscillation; stop the mass at this point and it remains stationary.
 - **Inertia** carries it through the midpoint, when the mass is oscillation, (Inertia - an object's reluctance to change velocity)
+#### Simple harmonic motion is a type of oscillation, where the acceleration of the oscillator is directly proportional to the displacement from the equilibrium position, and acts towards the equilibrium position